patrikholcak/git-aware-prompt/README.md

 To view other user's tips, please check the
 [Usage Tips](https://github.com/jimeh/git-aware-prompt/wiki/Usage-Tips) wiki
 page.
 Or if you have tips of your own, feel free to add them :)

+## Thanks

+This is a modified version of a script by [Jim Myhrberg](https://github.com/jimeh/git-aware-prompt).

 ## License